piurafunk/fun-earthed-arcana/Writerside/topics/Bard (Playtest 2).md

 ## Multiclassing and the Bard

-If your group uses the multiclassing rules in the _Player’s Handbook_, here’s what you need to know if you choose Bard as one of your Classes.
+If your group uses the multiclassing rules in the _Player's Handbook_, here's what you need to know if you choose Bard as one of your Classes.

-**Ability Score Minimum.** As a multiclass character, you must have a score of at least 13 in the Bard’s primary ability, Charisma, to take a level in this Class or to take a level in another Class if you are already a Bard.
+**Ability Score Minimum.** As a multiclass character, you must have a score of at least 13 in the Bard's primary ability, Charisma, to take a level in this Class or to take a level in another Class if you are already a Bard.

-**Proficiencies.** If Bard isn’t your initial Class, here are the Proficiencies you gain when you take your first Bard level: one Skill of your choice and one Musical Instrument of your choice.
+**Proficiencies.** If Bard isn't your initial Class, here are the Proficiencies you gain when you take your first Bard level: one Skill of your choice and one Musical Instrument of your choice.

 **Armor Training.** When you gain your first Bard level, you gain Light Armor Training.